Caesar Bacarella

-Caesar P. Bacarella (born December 18, 1975) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro for Alpha Prime Racing.
-Bacarella has also driven in the ARCA Racing Series and Pirelli World Challenge.
+Caesar Peter Bacarella (born December 18, 1975) is an American professional stock car racing driver and team owner.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 5/45 Chevrolet Camaro SS for Alpha Prime Racing.
+Bacarella has also driven in the ARCA Menards Series and Pirelli World Challenge.

 Racing career

 Pirelli World Challenge

-For the 2018 season, Bacarella joined Squadra Corse Garage Italia Americas for the series' Sprint-X races.
+For the 2018 season, Bacarella joined Squadra Corse Garage Italia Americas for the series Sprint-X races.

 ARCA Racing Series

 Bacarella drove in two races in the 2017 ARCA Racing Series with Finney Racing, driving the No. 80 car.
 Bacarella finished 33rd after being involved in a wreck in his first start, at Daytona.
 His second start, also with Finney Racing and his No. 80 car, came at Talladega.
 There, he yielded a DNF once again but finished 25th.